calistabruce/maven-adf/trunk/readme.txt

 HOWTO:

-1) Edit the JarLoader.java file to change the constants to match your environment: private static String JDEV_VERSION = "11.1.1.2.0";
+1) Edit sample.properties to match your environment
-  private static String JDEV_HOME = "/opt/jdev/jdev-11.1.1.2.0/jdeveloper";
-  private static String REPO_URL = "https://your.nexus.repo/content/repositories/thirdparty";
-  private static String REPOSITORY_ID = "nexus-thirdparty";

-2) Run this command to generate the scripts:
+2) Run this command to generate the scripts (assuming you have maven shell installed):
-$ mvn clean compile exec:java
+$ mvn exec:java -Dexec.args="-config sample.properties"
+$ target/scripts/deploy-mvnsh.sh

 3) Make sure your ~/.m2/settings.xml is configured with a repository id matching the REPOSITORY_ID in step 1.
 (we use maven encrypted passwords to store the nexus repository password: http://maven.apache.org/guides/mini/guide-encryption.html )